Little Falls, New Jersey

 Little Falls is a township in Passaic County, in the U.S. state of New Jersey.
-The township was named for a waterfall on the Passaic River at a dam near Beattie Mill.
+The township was named after a waterfall on the Passaic River at a dam near Beattie Mill.
 As of the 2020 United States census, the township's population was 13,360, a decrease of 1,072 (−7.4%) from the 2010 census count of 14,432, which in turn reflected an increase of 3,577 (+33.0%) from the 10,855 counted in the 2000 census.

 History

-Little Falls traces its first European settlement to 1711 when seven Bergen Dutch settlers banded together to begin farming.
+Little Falls traces its first European settlement to 1711, when seven Bergen Dutch settlers banded together to begin farming.
 The Speer Homestead dates from c.
 1785 (and may have originally been built in 1680).

-The Morris Canal, once an important artery of trade and transportation until 1925 between the Delaware and Hudson rivers, wound its way through the township and vestiges of it still remain, some parts of which are a greenway.
+The Morris Canal, once an important artery of trade and transportation until 1925 between the Delaware and Hudson rivers, wound its way through the township, and vestiges of it still remain today, some parts of which form a greenway.

 Little Falls was incorporated as a township by an act of the New Jersey Legislature on April 2, 1868, from portions of Acquackanonk Township.
 On March 25, 1914, portions of the township were taken to form the borough of West Paterson (now Woodland Park).

 Geography

 According to the United States Census Bureau, the township had a total area of 2.87 square miles (7.43 km2), including 2.80 square miles (7.24 km2) of land and 0.07 square miles (0.19 km2) of water (2.54%).

-Singac (with a 2010 Census population of 3,618) is an unincorporated community and census-designated place (CDP) located within Little Falls Township.
+Great Notch (with a 2020 Census population of 3,289) and Singac (3,602) are unincorporated communities and census-designated places (CDP) located within Little Falls Township.

 The township has three main sub-divisions.
 Great Notch is the easternmost part of Little Falls.
 The downtown area is frequently referred to as "The Center of Town", mainly by longtime residents, and is usually referred to as simply Little Falls.
 Singac is in the westernmost portion of the township.
 Much of Singac borders the Passaic River.

 Little Falls is bordered by the municipalities of Clifton, Totowa, Wayne, and Woodland Park in Passaic County, and Cedar Grove, Fairfield, Montclair, and North Caldwell in Essex County.
 It is located about 15 mi west of New York City.